ryan-mooore/topomc/README.md

 To make this process faster and more efficient, the loop can take advantage of chunk-format heightmaps.
 To improve minecraft's performance, every chunk file contains precomputed heightmap data which contains info such as the first motion-blocking minecraft block from above.
 By starting the loop from the height precalculated by these heightmaps instead of y-256 every time a column is searched, efficiency is greatly improved.

-After height-points for every ground block have been gathered they are stored in a class containing a 2d list.

 ### 3. Marching Squares Algorithm
 After a heightmap has been created, it needs to be converted into coordinate data which is later used to draw lines that split up the height differences of the heightmap - or contours.
 To do this the heightmap is transformed into cells, with a height point in each corner.
 The difference between the corners is then used to decide where to place the points for the line to be drawn.
 This is called the [marching squares algorithm](https://en.wikipedia.org/wiki/Marching_squares).
-This creates cells, each with a line (or absence thereof) inside.

-### 4. Vectorization
-In order for these pixel lines (pixlines) to be smoothed later on, they need to be vectorised so that this line data is stored as a series of coordinates with a start and end, rather than a single pixel with a line in it.
-To do this, I developed a [tracing algorithm](./topomc/vectorize.py) that finds a pixline, and explores outwards from the line until the edge of the bounding co-ordinates is found, or the line loops back on itself.
-After this the explored pixels are logged in a bitmap, and the lines are joined.
-At the end of this process the data is transformed into heightplanes, each which contain these lines.
+I have created a more advanced "wandering marching squares" [marching_squares.py](topomc/algorithms/marching_squares.py) algorithm which also creates vector lines in the process

-### 5. Generalization
+### 4. Generalization
 In order to smooth the isolines, the 1d guassian filter function is used from the `scipy.ndimage` library.
 This is an algorithm that creates many points in order to create a smooth line.

 The iso-line smoothing can be turned off in [settings.yml](settings.yml).

-### 6. Drawing
+### 5. Drawing
 Pyplot from matplotlib is used to render the lines.

 ## Installation and running